fschuindt/toucan/README.md

 - Prints out the `jumper.jump` value.
 - Waits 1 second.

-Notice it's a `output_loop`.
+Notice it's a `outputs_loop`.
 So this block runs in a loop.
+Alternatively `outputs` can be used to execute just once.

 And this is your application.
 Every second, you double the number and prints it out.
 Great.